-Criterion-based assessment is a form of outcomes assessment that identifies the extent of learner achievement at an appropriate endpoint of study.
+Criterion-based assessment is a form of outcomes assessment that identifies the extent of learner achievement at an appropriate end-point of study.
 Although assessment - as part of the learning program - is continuous, much of it is formative, and is done to help learners identify what they need to do to attain the maximum benefit from their study of the course.
+Therefore, assessment for summative reporting to TASC will focus on what both teacher and learner understand to reflect end-point achievement.